YoCodingJosh/YoCodingJosh/README.md

 When I'm not coding, you'll likely find me dreaming up new tech ideas, diving into the latest anime, or leveling up in some retro games.

-By day, I'm building tools and platforms for an education non-profit.
-By night, I'm the driving force behind [**HYPEWORKS**](https://github.com/HYPEWORKS).

 ### 💼 What I'm working on:
 - 📺 **Video streaming platform (R&D)** - Astro SSR, TypeScript, React, Go, Cloudflare Workers, Supabase
 - 📊 **MyAnimeList stats app** - React, Hono, Cloudflare Workers